GLOBAL MARKETS-World stocks slip from six-year high; euro yields fall

 concerns about an early interest rate hike.

-more dovish in a speech on March 31, when she defended the Fed's
+was more dovish in a speech on March 31, when she defended the

 Short- and medium-dated Treasuries notes are viewed as most